-- > Take more responsibility - Show respect for self and others - Foster multicultural sensitivity - > Be in an environment that has zero tolerance for drug use - > Be aware of behaviors that put themselves and others at risk - > Be assisted in learning appropriate decision making skills - Have the opportunity to participate in experiences that will enrich their lives - Prepare for present and future employment - Prepare for entrance into higher education facilities, if desired - Prepare for life on their own
+- > Take responsibility for their actions. - Learn healthy ways to cope with stress. - > Keep their mental health as a top priority. - Arrive to school on time and stay for the entire school day. - Show respect for self and others. - > Foster cultural competence and acceptance. - Make positive and safe decisions, ensuring not to use drugs or alcohol before, during, or after school while on campus or participating in co-enrolled courses. - > Be aware of behaviors that put themselves and others at risk. - > Be assisted in learning appropriate decision-making skills. - Participate in daily meditation every morning. - > Participate in experiences that will enrich their lives. - Prepare for present and future employment. - Prepare for entrance into higher education facilities, if desired. - Prepare for life on their own.